MaddTheSane/iblorbs/ReadMe.md

   I know of no other tools for constructing blorb palettes.

 ### Survey of other blorbifiers:
-  * blorbtar, by Evin Roberts
+  * blorbtar, by Evin Roberts.
    blorbtar is a blorbifier that uses a **tar(1)**-like interface.
 Not being saddled with configuration files is generally helpful.
 If your concern is bundling a blorb for an already-written game, this is a very nice tool.
 It does not generate inform headers, and does require that users be conversant with tar syntax.
- * blurb, by Iain Merrick
+ * blurb, by Iain Merrick.
    blurb is a blorbifier similar in many respects to iblorb.
 It uses a blurb file for input, and does not call inform in the middle of blorb.
 In most respects, blurb is indistinguishable from iblorb in terms of functionality.
- * perlblorb, by Graham Nelson
-   perlblorb is much like blurb.
+ * perlblorb, by Graham Nelson. perlblorb is much like blurb.
 Its major limitation is that it was written in perl for an Acorn machine, and therefore requires some effort to get running on any other machine.